 - Tempest, the former Aqualad, young partner of DC Comics' Aquaman.
 His eye color was actually a plot point for a while, since it hints at his genetic ancestry, and it was considered a bad omen around that same time.

 - In Sword of Sorcery featuring Amethyst, Princess Amaya's blonde hair and purple eyes indicate that she is Royal Blood of House Amethyst.

-- Ricki Sunflare from For Good, as a green-skinned alien, possesses prominent violet eyes.
+- Ricki Sunflare, as a green-skinned alien, possesses prominent violet eyes.
 She is depicted as the wunderkind of the cadets and performs a Sherlock Scan on the protagonist.

 - The enigmatic Fringe woman Zomega also has one violet eye - her other eye was lost and replaced with a cybernetic red eye.
 She is half human, but her eye color is actually one of her human traits, as her alien heritage possesses red eyes.